andrewvy/HHVMCraft/README.md

 - NBT deserializing/serializing needs to be added.
 - Packet Handlers need to be added.

+WE'RE CLOSE!
+I just need to build the in-memory chunk deserializer/serializer, clean up the EntityManager, grunt work with packet data sending and I will finally have a cool visual demo!

 ## Libraries used

 [Evenement](https://github.com/igorw/evenement) - Event Dispatching Library